google/guava/README-typetools.md

 To upload to Maven Central
 --------------------------

-# Set a new Maven Central version number in file guava/cfMavenCentral.xml.
+# Ensure the version number is set properly in file guava/cfMavenCentral.xml.
 # Then, set this variable to the same version.
 PACKAGE=guava-24.1-jre